taektay/ee106/docs/lab5.rst

     MyService.srv
  )

-As we have applied all the changes, we build the workspace and we can use our new ROS Service in any ROS Node, as the package dependencies are fulfilled.
+As we have applied all the changes, we build the workspace and we can use our new ROS Service in any ROS Node, as the package dependencies are satisfied.